Countries may restrict travel or bring in rules at short notice. Check with your travel provider for changes.

 If you test positive for COVID-19, you may need to stay where you are until you test negative.
 You may also need to seek treatment there.

 You should also read TravelHealthPro’s general COVID-19 advice for travellers.

-There are no post-arrival testing or quarantine requirements for travel to Ireland.
+There are no COVID-19 testing or vaccination requirements for passengers entering Ireland.